oliveseed/information/content/blog/tricking-bing/index.md

 And it actually worked.
 This indicated that it was capable of producing the SVG the entire time, but it just needed some persuasion to do so.

 Bing Chat isn’t always like this.
-I tried asking it to generate an SVG yesterday, and with the right prompt it worked without hesitation.
+I tried asking it to generate an SVG yesterday, and with a variation of the prompt it worked without hesitation.
 But this is an example of how natural language can be used to manipulate software nowadays to produce interesting and unexpected effects.
+It also highlights a more fundamental problem in LLMs, which is that they don't experience the passing of time.

 And in case you were wondering, here’s how the clock turned out.